victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 <a href="http://www.datapink.tools/rsp/opendata_to_opendataset/images/"><img src="img/from_opendata_to_opendataset/images.png" /></a>

 Then to download buildings vector roofprints with <a href="https://www.opengeospatial.org/standards/wfs">WFS</a>,

 ```bash
 wget -O ds/lyon_roofprint.json 'https://download.data.grandlyon.com/wfs/grandlyon?SERVICE=WFS&REQUEST=GetFeature&TYPENAME=ms:fpc_fond_plan_communaut.fpctoit&VERSION=1.1.0&srsName=EPSG:4326&outputFormat=application/json; subtype=geojson'
 ```

 Roofprint choice is important here, as we use aerial imagery to retrieve patterns.
-If we used the buildings' footprints instead, the training accuracy would be poorer.
+If we used the building's footprints instead, the training accuracy would be poorer.